Convenience is Killing Your Candidate Experience

 Hospitality, as I define it, is very simple.
 It all comes down to one preposition: "for."
 If you feel like the other guy did something for you, that's hospitality.
 If you think about every single transaction you go through in life, you don't necessarily feel like they did something for you.
 In fact, sometimes you feel like they did something to you.
 And by the way, if you ask for your salmon rare and I bring it to you rare, that's not hospitality.
 That's what you expected.
 Hospitality might be that I remember and I don't even have to ask you.

 Are you doing things “for” your candidates, or are you simply meeting their expectations?
 When you simply meet candidate expectations, you miss an opportunity to create an impression of your employer brand that leaves even rejected applicants as happy customers.
 46% of job seekers with a negative candidate experience take their loyalty elsewhere — as both a customer and an applicant.
+72% of candidates who have had a bad experience told others about it, either in-person or online.

 Maybe your candidate experience isn’t as negative as Virgin Mobile’s, which found that a bad candidate experience was costing the company $5 million annually.
 But if you’re simply meeting expectations, if your candidates merely feel “meh” when exiting your talent pipeline and you leave absolutely no impression whatsoever, is your brand’s “forgetability” any better?